-Table 1.1 lists the frontcountry areas that fall within the Class Screening Area (CSA) and the facilities present at each location.
+Table 1.1 lists the frontcountry areas that fall within the CSA and the facilities present at each location.
 The following section lists and describes the types of projects that are considered routine and are covered by this MCSR:

-2.3.1.
-Buildings and Other Structures
+2.3.1 Buildings and Other Structures

 Buildings in the CSA include washroom facilities (e.g. dry and flush toilets, showers), cook shelters, staff kiosks and accommodations, storage sheds and campground theatres.
-Other fixed structures that may not be considered buildings, but meet the definition of physical works are: woodbins, fences, septic fields, generators, interpretive displays and exhibits, signs, fireplaces and fireboxes, water reservoirs, water pumps, garbage bins, bridges, culverts, etc.
+Other fixed structures that may not be considered buildings, but meet the definition of physical works are: woodbins, fences, septic fields, generators, interpretive displays and exhibits, signs, fireplaces and fireboxes, water reservoirs, water pumps, garbage bins, as well as bridges and culverts that are greater than 30 m from the nearest water body and do not affect fish habitat.

-- Construction or installation of new buildings and other structures. - Decommissioning and abandonment of buildings and other structures. - Modification, maintenance and repair of buildings and other structures.
+- Construction or installation of new buildings and other structures; - Decommissioning and abandonment of buildings and other structures; and - Modification, maintenance and repair of buildings and other structures.